-The true-up mechanism is unchanged from series 2016A, which was also amended for all outstanding series.
+The true-up mechanism is unchanged from series 2016A and 2016B, which were also amended for all outstanding series.
 Specifically, the annual true-up date for all series was moved to Nov.
 15 for each year compared to the annual true-up date of Jan.
-1. In addition to the annual true-ups, the financing order allows for true-ups to occur semiannually (midyear review) if the servicer determines that forecasts of RC collections will be insufficient to make all payments of principal and interest and ongoing financing costs during the current or next succeeding payment period.
-The midyear true-up is conducted on April 15th, with the adjustment taking into effect on May 15th.
+1. In addition to the annual true-ups, the financing order allows for voluntary true-ups to occur semiannually (midyear review) if the servicer determines that forecasts of RC collections will be insufficient to make all payments of principal and interest and ongoing financing costs during the current or next succeeding payment period.

+The midyear true-up is conducted on April 15, with the adjustment taking into effect on May 15.
 Prior to the amendment (during the review of 2016A), the midyear true-up was only completed in the event there were undercollections.
-For series 2016B, a voluntary midyear true-up has been incorporated, allowing for LIPA to make a midyear adjustment to account for overcollections.
+For series 2017 (consistent with 2016B), a voluntary midyear true-up has been incorporated, allowing for LIPA to make a midyear adjustment to account for overcollections.
+The purpose of these changes is to accommodate the lag between the true-up change and billing and collection process.
+Furthermore, the change would result in more stable RC's over the life of the transaction and reduce over-collections.